xunafay/xunafay/README.md

 I am a fullstack software engineer from Belgium

 - 🌱 Learning Elixir
-- 📐 Building Home Automation and Discord projects
+- 📐 Building Home Automation and a Mood tracking app
 - ❤️ Pronouns: she/her

 ## Connect with me